surifirstpin/Acubi_Tech_Doc/Database_Connection_TD.md

 <center><h2>DATABASE CONNECTION</h2></center>

- **Connection** Specifies a database connection from which a model can retrieve the data.
+ <bConnection** Specifies a database connection from which a model can retrieve the data.

  **To set up database connection;**